WeblateOrg/weblate/docs/api.rst

        The ``target`` and ``source`` are now arrays to properly handle plural strings.

-    Returns information about translation unit.
+    Returns information about the translation unit.

     :param id: Unit ID
     :type id: int